Nicholas Brembre: Relations with the crown

 Relations were not only strained between city and Crown, but also suffered internecine tension, having been riven with factional strife since the late 1370s.
 Always prone to violence, the city had become increasingly so by the early 1370s.
 This had several causes, including a shortage of bullion and ready cash, the aftermath of plague outbreaks with concomitant depopulation, followed by different guilds vying for power, combined with a high level of immigration and an as-yet undeveloped sense of community solidarity.
 Internal tension was exacerbated by weak central government, owing to Edward III's last years being characterised by illness and popular discontent, and his successor, Richard, being a minor.
 By 1381, London's ruling class was itself engaged in a bitter internal feud for political dominance on the council and was thus unstable and divided.
 These issues were to influence city politics throughout Brembre's lifetime, until Richard lost his throne in 1399.
-Brembre was part of a merchant capitalist party—also known pejoratively as victuallers (Note: The label "victualler" associated Brembre et al. with the then-high price of food in London; historian Barbara Hanawalt describes it as being part of a smear campaign.)—in city politics, which included men such as William Walworth, John Philipot, Nicholas Exton, William Venour, John Fressh, John Hadle and later Richard Whittington.
-The two groups were roughly aligned along guild lines, with Brembre representing the non-productive victualling guilds―who made money from trade rather than goods―against the artisanal labouring guilds, (Note: The economic historian Rodney Hilton has described how "the manipulation involved in buying the product cheap from the artisan and selling dear on the market was not strictly analogous to the exercises of non-economic coercion by the landowner to extract feudal rent from the peasant, but it created similar antagonisms".)
-Brembre's group effectively controlled city government, and historian Pamela Nightingale has argued that "because the merchant-capitalists were most strongly represented in the grocers' and fishmongers' companies, the conflict took on the appearance of victualler against non-victualler".
+Brembre was part of a merchant capitalist party in city politics which was known pejoratively as victuallers.
+(Note: The label "victualler" associated Brembre et al. with the then-high price of food in London; historian Barbara Hanawalt describes it as being part of a smear campaign.)
+The two groups were roughly aligned along guild lines, with Brembre representing the trading and non-productive victualling guilds - primarily the Vintners, Fishmongers and Grocers - against the artisanal labouring guilds, Brembre's group effectively controlled city government.